Koredotcom/docs/docs/xo/channels/add-web-mobile-client.md

 * When you choose to enable Web/Mobile client, an app is automatically created for you
 * You can choose to replace this app with any other app that you may want to use

-To create your own app, follow these steps:
+Steps to create your own app:

 1. Open the bot on which you want to add the Web/Mobile Client channel.

 2. On the bots menu, click **Channels & Flows** > **Channels** > **Digital** > **All** > **Web/Mobile** **Client**.

 3. In the **Select App** drop-down list, select your existing app registration or click **Add App** to create a new app.
 <img src="../images/Web_Mobile.png" alt="Web Mobile Client channel" title="Web Mobile client channel" style="border: 1px solid gray; zoom:70%;">

 4. In the **Name** field, enter the name for the app registration used in Bot Builder.
 For example, **weather app**.

 5. Select one of these scopes for the app:
     * **Allow anonymous users to chat with the bot**: Enables anonymous users to interact with the bot.
     * **Auto register new users on Kore.ai Bots Platform**: Select to control the auto-user registration in Kore.ai if the user assertion is unknown.

 6. In the **JWT Signing Algorithms Used For Client App Authentication** drop-down list, select one of the following security algorithms:
     * **RS256/RS512**: Select to enable the **Public Key.** _The Private key, used for encryption, is provided by the user, and the Public key, used for decryption, is provided by the Platform_.
 Both the keys have to be used for generating the token.
 The Public Key is used by the XO Platform to authenticate the client application.
     * **HS256/HS512**: Select to generate a **Secret Key** and a **Client ID**.
 The **Client ID** is required for app initialization, and the **Secret Key** is used by the XO Platform to authenticate the client application.

 7. (Optional) In the **Push Notifications** section, click **Enable** and then specify a URL to send the notifications.
 <img src="../images/Web_Mobile1.png" alt="Web Mobile client configuration" title="Web Mobile client configuration" style="border: 1px solid gray; zoom:70%;">

 8. When you Enable the Push Notifications, you can select one of the following options to manage the notifications:
     * **All Messages** – Sends push notifications for all conversation messages to the client app.
     * **Message Delivery Failures** – Sends push notifications for failure scenarios such as WebSocket Disconnected, App is Killed, and Message Delivery Failure.